josr13/josr13.github.io/README.md

 <br>

-## [EN]
+### [EN]

 As a front-end web developer, my portfolio includes a variety of personal projects that I have completed.
-Each project includes a detailed description, screenshots and a link to try it online.
+Each project includes a detailed description, screenshots and a link.

 Among the technologies used in these projects are HTML, CSS and JavaScript.